 - Provide a central hub or resource library to help remote workers learn about your work processes.

-- Set working hours to sync your internal and remote teams for better communication and collaboration.
+- Set working hours to sync your internal and remote teams for better remote communication and collaboration.
 You should also provide guidelines for asynchronous messaging to avoid delays and miscommunication.

 - Assign a mentor or work buddy for newly hired employees to help them navigate the digital workspace.